tadfamilyfunevent/tadfamilyfunevent.github.io/_posts/2017-07-01-TAD-Family-Fund-Day-Event.markdown

 Teams members are selected already, if you don't know your team please contact us.

 # Games
- Point for each game and performances,
+ Points for each game and performances,

   - Winners:          +10 points
   - Runner Ups:       +5 points